 In recent years an increasing number of studies on the Champa and Cham culture have been conducted, resulting in more than 2,300 books and journal articles.3 These studies were mostly based on ethnographic fieldwork, philological examination of inscriptions, or historical documents from China and Vietnam, with little attention to agal bac.
-Agal bac, however, are some of the most crucial primary sources for scholarly study of the Cham culture for they have been produced by the Cham themselves and kept for centuries.
+Centuries old and produced by the Cham themselves, agal bac are some of the most crucial primary sources for scholarly study of the Cham culture.
 This research note will explain the key features of palm leaf manuscript heritage to facilitate and promote further in-depth analysis of the historical and contemporary Cham culture.